Brooklyn Parental Relocation Attorneys

 - Presence or absence of extended family both at the existing location and the proposed new location

-- Anticipated positive or negative impact the move may have upon the child
+- The anticipated positive or negative impact the move may have on the child

 - Whether the court will be able to fashion a reasonable parenting time schedule if the requested change is permitted, including allocation of costs related to travel and lodging to visit the children

 If the noncustodial parent is actively involved in the child's life, the court is less likely to allow relocation.
 If the noncustodial parent is particularly uninvolved in the child's life, the court is more likely to allow the move.
 Of course, a parent can decide to relinquish primary custody and relocate without the child – it is the relocation of the child that is problematic.

 If one parent is a foreign national, a move could mean leaving the country.
 This obviously makes it more difficult for the noncustodial parent to spend time with his or her child.
 At Arnel Law Firm, we know how to work with the local, national, and international laws that govern domestic relations to bring your case to a successful resolution.
 We are determined to protect your relationship with your children.

 Over 40 Years of Experience